-53. The functions of the coordination body may vary.
+- 51. The functions of the coordination body may vary and a wide range of approaches have been taken.
 In some instances, the coordination body is responsible for dispute prevention and mitigation only.
-In other instances, the coordination body is in charge of dispute prevention and management of international investment disputes (including mediation and arbitration proceedings).
+In other instances, the coordination body is in charge of dispute prevention and management of international investment disputes (including mediation 65 and arbitration proceedings).
 The coordination body managing the investment disputes may also have the mandate to manage other types of disputes such as trade disputes.
 In certain cases, the coordination body is responsible for dealing with all investment disputes, whether they involve domestic or foreign investors.
 In other instances, the coordination body has a broader competence, covering all types of disputes involving the State, including before courts.
-The following lists some of the common functions of the coordination body.

-54. As mentioned, information-sharing is one of the key functions that is often carried out by the coordination body, as it facilitates communication and cooperation among governmental and related agencies.
+The following lists some of the common functions of the coordination body. - 52.
+As mentioned, information-sharing is one of the key functions that is often carried out by the coordination body, as it facilitates communication and cooperation among governmental and related agencies.
 The coordination body may act as a central repository of investment instruments and relevant court or arbitral decisions interpreting such instruments.
-Such a role contributes to raising awareness and building capacity within the government as well as at the subnational level.
-It could address the knowledge gaps that often exist among governmental bodies and enhance the capacity of governmental bodies based on accumulated knowledge on the meaning and implications of investment obligations and how they should be implemented.

-55. Capacity-building activities could target government officials at various levels including specialized agencies as well as subnational entities such as provinces, federated states and municipalities.
-The main objective would be to identify potential non-compliant measures and ensure, to the extent possible, that conduct is consistent with investment obligations.

-56. The repository function could also allow the coordination body to provide analysis of, for example: (i) economic sectors which are most likely to give rise to disputes; (ii) recurring grievances or disputes; (iii) key legal obligations contained in investment instruments; and (iv) gaps in domestic legislation for compliance with legal obligations contained in investment treaties.
-In the Dominican Republic, DICOEX monitors investor complaints and analyses disputes to understand which government entities are most frequently implicated.

-57. The coordination body may also review the existing stock of investment instruments with the aim of identifying obligations that may potentially lead to disputes (for example, those perceived as being too broad or unclear).
-It could focus on specific obligations which are often invoked, such as the most-favoured-nation (MFN) clause42 and possibly assess the need to renegotiate certain provisions that are deemed to be problematic.

-58. The coordination body may be vested with the power to analyse and identify inconsistencies or gaps in regulations and laws related to investment.
-It may also identify problematic interpretation or implementation by other governmental bodies and recommend ways to address such issues.
-Moreover, the coordination body may have the role of consolidating recommendations from various governmental bodies, including ombudspersons, or regional grievance channels, or public-private dialogue platforms, regarding ways to improve the legislation or its implementation, including administrative procedures.

-59. The coordination body could also provide advice to governmental and related agencies on how to handle grievances of investors.
-This would ensure that agencies faced with investor grievances have a constant communication channel with the coordination body, which may recommend ways to handle the grievance.

-42 For example, recent treaties limit the scope of MFN treatment.
-See article 8.7 of CETA.

-60. In order to perform its functions, the coordination body may be authorized to collect information from competent governmental agencies (as well as from investors).
-In Ukraine, the Business Ombudsman Council may request and receive from State authorities and other entities information and documents necessary for processing complaints.43 The coordination body may request the cooperation of the relevant agencies including their officials, issue recommendations and monitor their implementation.
-In some States, governing entities must alert and inform the coordination body whenever they become aware of a potential investment dispute.
-In China, local agencies handling complaints are required to regularly submit records to the coordination agency.44
+Such a role could contribute to raising awareness and building capacity within the government as well as at the subnational level.
+It could address knowledge gaps among governmental bodies and enhance their capacity and expertise regarding the meaning, implications and implementation of investment obligations. - 53.
+Capacity-building activities could target government officials at various levels including specialized agencies as well as subnational entities such as provinces, federated states and municipalities.
+The main objective would be to identify potential non-compliant measures and ensure, to the extent possible, that conduct is consistent with investment obligations. - 54.
+The repository function could also allow the coordination body to provide analysis of, for example: (i) economic sectors which are most likely to give rise to disputes; (ii) recurring grievances or disputes; (iii) key legal obligations contained in investment instruments; and (iv) gaps in domestic legislation for compliance with legal obligations contained in investment treaties.
+In the Dominican Republic, the Directorate of Dispute Prevention and Resolution monitors investor complaints and analyses disputes to understand which government entities are most frequently implicated. - 55.
+The coordination body may review the existing stock of investment instruments with the aim of identifying obligations that may potentially lead to disputes (for example, those perceived as being too broad or unclear).
+It could also analyse and identify inconsistencies or gaps in regulations and laws related to investment.
+It could also provide advice to governmental and related agencies on how to handle grievances of investors. - 56.
+In order to perform its functions, the coordination body may be authorized to collect information from competent governmental agencies (as well as from investors).
+In Ukraine, the Business Ombudsman Council may request and receive from State authorities and other entities information and documents necessary for processing complaints.
+66 The coordination body may request the cooperation of the relevant agencies, including their officials, and issue recommendations and monitor their implementation.
+In some States, governing entities must alert and inform the coordination body whenever they become aware of a potential investment dispute (see para.
+29 above).
+In China, local agencies handling complaints are required to regularly submit records to the coordination agency.
+67

+65 For example, the Ministry of Investment, Convergence, and Evaluation of Public Policies, the National Investment Commission and the Moroccan Investment and Export Development Agency offer conciliation services to resolve disputes amicably.

+66 Article 6(1) of Resolution on the Establishment of the Business Ombudsman Council.

+67 Article 25 of the Rules on Handling Complaints of Foreign-Invested Enterprises.